mahmoodlab/HIPT/README.md

 pip install -r requirements.txt
 ```

-## Two-Stage HIPT Model Walkthrough & Hierarchical Interpretability
+## HIPT Walkthrough

+### How HIPT Works
-Standalone HIPT model architecture that can load fully self-supervised weights for nested [16 x 16] and [256 x 256] token aggregation.
+Below is a snippet of a standalone two-stage HIPT model architecture that can load fully self-supervised weights for nested [16 x 16] and [256 x 256] token aggregation, defined in [./HIPT_4K/hipt_4k.py](https://github.com/mahmoodlab/HIPT/blob/master/HIPT_4K/hipt_4k.py).
+Via a few ```einsum``` operations, you can put together multiple ViT encoders and have it scale to large resolutions.
 HIPT_4K was used for feature extraction of non-overlapping [4096 x 4096] image regions across the TCGA.

 ```python
 import torch